|Table of contents|

 Finally, at the end of the process there is the delivery phase where the final concept is tested, produced and launched.
 This is when the offering starts to address the defined user needs from the discovery phase.
 This is also a good time to gather feedback on the offering and the design process itself.

 The process is often represented as a linear process, but there is a possibility to go back to any other stage from any stage, in other words mix divergent and convergent thinking.
-We might realize in the development-phase that we need more information from the customers.
+We might realize in the development phase that we need more information from the customers.
 Then we go back to the beginning and learn more.
 In another case, we might find out that the prototype is not interesting enough for our customers, i.e, the prototype doesn’t provide enough value.
 Consequently, we return to the beginning and try again.
 This process may often take hundreds of rounds to make something valuable for both the customer and the company.

 Service design process vs service innovation process

 The service design process is not an innovation process and cannot be used straight in its original form in the innovation process.
-The value from service design can be discovered only when the innovation process is linked to it.
+The value of service design can be discovered only when the innovation process is linked to it.
 In this way, its role can be very ground-breaking and meaningful to the company.

 To make the innovation process and the design process in an organization work together, the design activities and methods must be described in a way that they fit with the innovation process.
 This way the new service design process may also include organizational activities in addition to design activities.
 This kind of work demonstrate and communicate service design as an approved and accepted approach and not only as separate activities.
 It is crucial to introduce these activities to the service implementation phase of projects.